GraphCare: Enhancing Healthcare Predictions with Personalized Knowledge Graphs: Personalized Graph -based Health Care Prediction

 Given that each patient's data encompasses multiple visit-subgraphs, it becomes imperative to devise a specialized model capable of managing this temporal graph data.
-Graph Neural Networks (GNNs), known for their proficiency in this domain, can be generalized as follows: where $\mathbf{h}_{k}^{(l+1)}$ represents the updated node representation of node $k$ at the $(l+1)$-th layer of the GNN.
+Graph Neural Networks (GNNs), known for their proficiency in this domain, can be generalized as: where $\mathbf{h}_{k}^{(l+1)}$ represents the updated node representation of node $k$ at the $(l+1)$-th layer of the GNN.
 The function $\textrm{AGGREGATE}^{(l)}$ aggregates the node representations of all neighbors $\mathcal{N}(k)$ of node $k$ at the $l$-th layer. $\mathbf{W}^{(l)}$ and $\mathbf{b}^{(l)}$ are the learnable weight matrix and bias vector at the $l$-th layer, respectively. $\sigma$ denotes an activation function.
 Nonetheless, the conventional GNN approach overlooks the temporal characteristics of our patient-specific graphs and misses the intricacies of personalized healthcare.
-To address this, we propose a Bi-attention Augmented (\texttt{BAT}) GNN that better accommodates temporal graph data and offers more nuanced predictive healthcare insights.
+To address this, we propose a Bi-attention Augmented (BAT) GNN that better accommodates temporal graph data and offers more nuanced predictive healthcare insights.

-\textbf{Our model.} In \method, we incorporate attention mechanisms to effectively capture relevant information from the personalized KG.
-We first reduce the size of node and edge embedding from the word embedding to the hidden embedding to improve model's efficiency and handle the sparsity problem.
+\textbf{Our model.} In \textsc{GraphCare}, we incorporate attention mechanisms to effectively capture relevant information from the personalized KG.
+We first reduce the size of node and edge embedding from the word embedding to the hidden embedding to improve model's efficiency.
 The dimension-reduced hidden embeddings are computed as follows:

 where $\mathbf{W}_v, \mathbf{W}_r \in \mathbb{R}^{w\times q}$, $\mathbf{b}_v, \mathbf{b}_r \in \mathbb{R}^{q}$ are learnable vectors, $\mathbf{h}^{\mathcal{V}}_{(i,j,k)}, \mathbf{h}^{\mathcal{R}}_{(i,j,k)\leftrightarrow(i,j',k')} \in \mathbb{R}^{w}$ are input embedding, $\mathbf{h}_{i,j,k}, \mathbf{h}_{(i,j,k)\leftrightarrow(i,j',k')} \in \mathbb{R}^{q}$ are hidden embedding of the $k$-th node in $j$-th visit-subgraph of patient, and the hidden embedding of the edge between the nodes $v_{i,j,k}$ and $v_{i,j'k'}$, respectively. $q$ is the size of the hidden embedding.